Mrs. Hudson: Radio and audio dramas

 In the 1989–1998 BBC radio series with Clive Merrison as Sherlock Holmes, Mrs. Hudson was portrayed by Anna Cropper in adaptations of A Study in Scarlet and The Sign of the Four (1989), by Mary Allen in adaptations of "A Scandal in Bohemia" and "The Noble Bachelor" (1990–91), by Joan Matheson in adaptations of "The Yellow Face", "The Empty House", "The Second Stain", "The Dying Detective", "The Mazarin Stone", "The Three Garridebs", and "The Retired Colourman" (1992–95), and by Judi Dench in the dramatisation of The Hound of the Baskervilles (1998).

 Lee Paasch voiced Mrs. Hudson for Imagination Theatres radio series The Further Adventures of Sherlock Holmes from 1998 until her death in 2013, and was the only actress to voice Mrs. Hudson in the related series by Imagination Theatre, The Classic Adventures of Sherlock Holmes (2005–2016), which adapted all of Doyle's Sherlock Holmes stories for radio.
 Mrs. Hudson is Holmes's client in an episode of The Further Adventures of Sherlock Holmes, "The Hudson Problem" (2006).
 Ellen McLain has played Mrs. Hudson on Imagination Theatre since 2019.

 Mrs. Hudson was voiced by June Whitfield in the 1999 radio series The Newly Discovered Casebook of Sherlock Holmes.
 The character was played by Beth Chalmers in two Sherlock Holmes audio drama releases by Big Finish Productions, one released in 2011 titled Sherlock Holmes: The Final Problem/The Empty House, and one released in 2012 titled Sherlock Holmes: The Tangled Skein.

 Moira Quirk voiced Mrs. Hudson in the 2014 L.A.
 Theatre Works audio dramatisation of The Hound of the Baskervilles.
 Mrs. Hudson was portrayed by Patricia Hodge in the 2-episode comedic radio play Mrs Hudson's Radio Show in 2018.
 The show presented a humorous take on Mrs Hudson's life in Baker Street.

+Mrs. Hudson was played by Patricia Hodge in the 2018 radio series Mrs Hudson's Radio Show.